 Several eventualities in the future surrounding the judgment is discussed including the Minerva Mills and the inclusion of the ninth schedule.
 The narrative f the first landmark judgment ends with the statement of impossibility of overruling the judgment in the near future.

 2. Maneka Gandhi v.
 Union of India (1978)

-Article 14, 19 and 21 known as the golden trio attract the most attention.
-Subsequently, Modi explains the legal nexus surrounding the interpretation of various fundamental rights by the Supreme Court of India which started with the case of Gopalan to Satwant Singh which culminated in the Maneka Gandhi’s case.
-She narrated how the SC’s interpretation of ‘Life’ under Article 21, in this case, serves as a precedent for several cases through successive years and how the increased scope of Article 14,19 and 21 reshaped India’s constitutional policy.
+Article 14, 19 and 21, known as the golden trio, attract the most attention.
+Subsequently, Modi explains the legal nexus surrounding the interpretation of various fundamental rights by the Supreme Court of India which started with the case of Gopalan to Satwant Singh and culminated in the Maneka Gandhi’s case.
+She narrated how the SC’s interpretation of ‘Life’ under Article 21, in this case, serves as a precedent for several cases through successive years and how the increased scope of Articles 14,19 and 21 reshaped India’s constitutional policy.